Novros/reactiveworld-pages/_posts/2018-03-18-Observable-transformation.md

 ```

 ### FlatMap
 FlatMap is similar to map function, but as a result of applied function is here Observable, which is flattened and merged with other created Observable by applying the function.
-Order of emitted items can be interleaved, but there exist variations of flatMap, where the result is ordered by emitted items of source Observable.
+Order of emitted items can be interleaved, but there exist variations of flatMap, where the result is ordered by emit time of source Observable.

 #### Example
 ``` java